01 of 16

 In the classic design, you stuff old clothes with straw to make a scarecrow (which is why it's sometimes called a "straw man").
 Allowing a bit of straw to peek out from the bottom of the shirtsleeves or trousers plays up the harvest theme (straw being a farm product).
 Cloth (or burlap) sacks stuffed with straw, hay, leaves, etc. can serve as long-lasting heads, onto which you can easily draw the features (or sew or glue them on).
 Pumpkins make for more striking scarecrow heads but don't last as long (unless you use artificial ones).

 But don't feel that you're limited to the classic design, with its traditional materials.
 If you're striving for a scary theme, in particular, you may have to think outside the box.
-The wonderful thing about making scarecrows is that people will admire your work more the more creativity you put into it.
+The wonderful thing about making scarecrows is that people will have greater appreciation for your work the more creativity you put into it.

 The scarecrow head here is a good example of how you can broaden the possibilities for materials to use in such a project.
 The head is a flower pot.
 The eyes and mouth are silk flowers, while the nose is a cork.
 Using black-eyed Susans (Rudbeckia hirta) or sunflowers (Helianthus annuus) for the eyes helps put the viewer in a fall mood, as both are often still in bloom in early autumn; in addition, yellow is a classic fall color.Continue to 2 of 16 below.